Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/upcoming-event.md

 This section contains Upcoming Events, which include Live Sessions.
 The Live Sessions displayed in Upcoming Events are those scheduled for future dates when the Instructor accesses the LMS.

-**How to View the Schedule for Upcoming Live Sessions :**
+##### **How to View the Schedule for Upcoming Live Sessions :**

-1. To display all scheduled sessions, click the View All button in the top-right corner.
+1. To display all scheduled sessions, click the See More button in the top-right corner.
 A screen similar to the example image will be displayed.

 ![](/img/degree-lecture-upcoming-event-5.jpg)